Why Management Analytics?

 Two Academic References: Two recommendation forms must be completed online by your referees

 Online Application: Includes 1 written essay, 2 video questions and 1 real-time written response

 Review the criteria of what we're looking for from our applicants in greater detail, attend one of our admissions events or connect with our admissions team to learn more.

 Learn about our tuition fees, and the loans and subsidies available to applicants, including our Women's Excellence Awards.

-The faculty of the Rotman School is the largest of any Canadian business school and is ranked third in the world for business research by the Financial Times in 2017.
+The faculty of the Rotman School is the largest of any Canadian business school.
 Our professors include both renowned scholars and seasoned field practitioners.
 The balance of academic rigour and real-world insights pays dividends for our students, who are able to maximize their time in the program while getting a robust introduction to the exciting career opportunities that await them after graduation.